• Home

 The Secret Way to Make the Best Cookies and Cakes

 Baking is a complicated art and it’s a science too.
 Unlike cooking, where you can throw anything you want into a pot of soup, baking recipes are developed with precise measurements.
 You can’t add another 1/2 cup of milk to a cookie recipe and expect to get good results, but adding 1/2 cup of chicken stock to a soup won’t change the soup.
-This is the secret way to make the best cookies and cakes.
+Precision is key, and this is the secret way to make the best cookies and cakes.

 Most home bakers have not been trained in food science and have not taken classes at a cooking school (who can afford Le Cordon Bleu?), so they follow a recipe the same way their mothers did, or they use the techniques they see on television cooking shows.